 - 1. The Office of the Dean of Students, or designee, shall determine the appropriateness of adjudicating an incident by letter.
-In such cases, a student shall typically receive an emailed letter from the Conduct Officer outlining the violations, findings of responsibility, and sanctions within five (5) business days from receipt of notification of alleged violation. - 2.
+In such cases, a student shall receive an emailed letter from the Conduct Officer outlining the violations, findings of responsibility, and sanctions within five (5) business days from receipt of notification of alleged violation. - 2.
 Student will have the opportunity to appeal said findings and sanctions within three (3) business days.
-Appeal form can be found here: https://www.umb.edu/life_on_campus/dean_of_students/maxientreportingforms - 3.
+Appeal form can be found here: umb.edu/maxient - 3.
 If students choose not to appeal the decision communicated by letter, the findings and sanctions will be considered final. - 4.
 Examples of incidents that may be adjudicated by letter include, but are not limited to: off-campus incidents, violations of the Residence Hall Agreement, and minor alcohol/drug offences.